HatFeather/ng-rassembler/projects/ng-rassembler/README.md

 # Rassembler

-This module provides a way to recursively assemble trees of components based on json data.
+This module provides a way to recursively assemble lists of components based on a json schema.

 The API for this package is still in progress.